BabyBroder/VirtualMemoryManager/docs/DESIGN.md

 - **LRU (Least Recently Used)**: The least recently used entry in the TLB is replaced when a new entry needs to be loaded.
   - **Advantages**: Good performance for many workloads, as it approximates optimal behavior by assuming recently accessed pages are likely to be accessed again soon.
   - **Disadvantages**: Requires tracking access order, which can add overhead.

-- **Random Replacement**: A random entry in the TLB is evicted when a new entry needs to be loaded.
+- **OPT (Optimal Replacement)**: The TLB entry that will not be used for the longest time in the future is replaced.
-  - **Advantages**: Simple to implement and requires minimal bookkeeping.
+  - **Advantages**: Theoretically provides the best performance by evicting the page that will be needed furthest in the future.
-  - **Disadvantages**: Unpredictable performance, as evictions may not match access patterns.
+  - **Disadvantages**: Requires knowledge of future memory accesses, which is not available in most real systems.
+In practical terms, this strategy is often used for simulation or performance testing rather than real-world implementation.

 ### Key Components